Second City Television: Season 6: 1983–84

 In the fall of 1983, NBC wanted the late Friday-night time slot for the new Friday Night Videos; SCTV, despite its unexpected popularity among younger American audiences, was not a high priority with the network and essentially acted as a placeholder for two years while NBC reevaluated its late-night programming strategies.
 SCTV was offered a slot on early Sunday evenings by NBC (presumably 7 p.m./6 Central), but because the producers would have had to alter the show's content to appeal to "family" audiences (per a 1975 amendment to the Prime Time Access Rule), as well as face CBS's dominant 60 Minutes (against which several NBC shows had failed since the 1981 cancellation of The Wonderful World of Disney), they declined.

 Instead, for its final season, the show moved to the premium cable channels Superchannel in Canada and Cinemax in the United States, changing the name slightly to SCTV Channel.
 The running time was now 45 minutes, and new episodes (18 in total) were seen on alternating weeks from November 1983 to July 1984.
 For this final season, the cast consisted solely of Flaherty, Levy, Martin, and Short, although Candy, Thomas, and O'Hara all made guest appearances.
 Writer/performers Hemphill and Wilcox once again appeared semi-regularly.

 After the show went out of production, several SCTV characters continued to make appearances on Cinemax, with Flaherty reprising his roles as Count Floyd and Guy Caballero during free preview weekends in 1987 and 1988, and Bobby Bittman appearing in a standalone special chronicling his life and career under the Cinemax Comedy Experiment banner.
+Short, meanwhile, carried the Ed Grimley persona over to Saturday Night Live for its 11th season and later incorporated it into an animated series, The Completely Mental Misadventures of Ed Grimley, which also included Count Floyd.

 The Best of SCTV 1988

-On September 5, 1988, ABC aired a one-time special called The Best of SCTV.
+On September 21, 1988, ABC aired a one-time special called The Best of SCTV.
 In the special, Flaherty and Martin returned as Caballero and Prickley.
 The two presented a look back at SCTV (using flashbacks) as they tried to convince the FCC to renew their license.
 A slightly different version aired in Canada, wherein the pair make their arguments to the CRTC; this necessitated a few changes to certain lines of dialogue and on-screen text, but the show content was otherwise identical.
 This special was ordered during the 1988 Writers Guild of America strike and was not repeated.